salesforce-misc/lifesciencescloud-agent-templates/documentation/SETUP_GUIDE.md

 For additional help:
 - Check the troubleshooting guide
 - Review the API reference
-- Contact the LSC4CE team
+- Contact the Life Sciences Cloud team